 In 1962 the Roman Catholic Pope John XXIII, canonised her as Bona Of Pisa, Patron Saint of Flight Attendants and her feast day is celebrated on May 29 each year.

 Today things are very different and cabin crew have to put up with a lot more than a few rowdy pilgrims.
-The constant threat of terrorism, abusive, drunken and violent passengers, long working hours and airlines that are constantly battling to stay in business.
+Abusive, drunken and violent passengers, long working hours and airlines that are constantly battling to stay in business.

 © confessionsofatrolleydolly.com by Dan Air.